xuankimtran/docs-1/pages/katalon-studio/docs/configure-proxy.md

 description:
 ---

 If you are behind a proxy server, before activating Katalon licenses, you need to configure the Authentication proxy settings.
-In this tutorial, you can learn how to configure a proxy.
+This guide will allow you to authenticate and activate your Katalon licenses while working behind a proxy server.

 To learn more about how to activate Katalon licenses, see [Activate Katalon License](https://docs.katalon.com/katalon-studio/docs/activate-license.html).

 ### Configure proxy

-If you are behind a proxy server, before activating Katalon licenses, you need to configure the Authentication proxy settings.

 1. Open Katalon Studio.
 In the toolbar, click on the _Profile_ button and select **Deactivate**.
 You will be logged out of your current account, and the **Katalon Studio Activation** dialog appears.